ClickAndMortar/AdvancedCsvConnectorBundle/README.md

 * `normalizers`: List of available normalizers used in mapping
 * `replacements`: Replace **values** by **newValue** in all columns
 * `additionalColumns`: Force static columns in CSV exported file
+* `additionalHeadersLine`: Allow to add second headers line with mapping of original headers line